Contact

 if you take medication, see a therapist or if you are able to take care of your personal needs like bathing and dressing.

 If you request a reasonable accommodation or modification, your housing provider can ask for medical documentation to confirm the need for the accommodation.
-The documentation must come from a healthcare professional (I.e., doctor, nurse, therapist, social worker, case manager) who knows enough about your disability-related needs to confirm that you need the
+The documentation must come from a healthcare professional (I.e., doctor, nurse, therapist, social worker, case manager) who knows enough about your disability-related needs to confirm that you need the accommodation or modification you have requested.
+If the need for the accommodation or modification is obvious, such as use of a wheelchair or blind/low vision, the housing provider cannot require you to provide medical documentation for an accommodation or modification related to obvious needs.

 Laws Providing Housing Protections for People with Disabilities